ellakoa/postcard-poem/content/posts/the-abandoned-house-1.md

   Above a knocker of a bear’s head.

   A torn and worn bit of paper said.
-“Beware.

-  “Knock me if you dare”
+  “Beware, Knock me if you dare”

   Of course, we dared.
 One bang each.
 Bang.
 Bang.